Singing Lessons | Artist development, Song Writing Workshops, Theory Lessons, Drama Lessons, NCEA Music Tutoring, Online Lessons

 - Suitability: 7 years and up.

-I have taught singing for over 15 years to both adults (including 60+) and children in a variety of contexts including as a high school itinerant music teacher working with students sitting NCEA performance exams in contemporary style singing, in a performing arts school and as a contractor.
-Some of my younger students have successfully secured professional performance opportunities whilst studying with me (including for the Court Theatre), and some have since gone on to graduate from some of the best tertiary performing arts programmes in the country.
+I have taught singing for over 17 years to both adults (including 60+) and children in a variety of contexts including as a high school itinerant music teacher working with students sitting NCEA performance exams in contemporary style singing, in a performing arts school and as a contractor.
+Some of my younger students have successfully secured professional performance opportunities whilst studying with me (including for Court Theatre & Ben McDonald Productions), and some have since gone on to graduate from some of the best tertiary performing arts programmes in the country.

-As a singer, songwriter, actress, voice over artist, creative producer and performance studies graduate, I have really come to value the concept of exploration in any artistic practice – that although there are basic fundamentals we may follow, there is no one “right way” – it’s all about finding the appropriate techniques to suit the styles we are working in and working to become as artistically versatile as possible.
+As a performance studies graduate, I value the concept of exploration in any artistic practice – that although there are basic fundamentals we may follow, there is no one “right way” – it’s all about finding the appropriate, healthy techniques to suit the styles we are working in and working to become as artistically versatile as possible.
 I teach, write and sing in multiple genres.

 Check out the links: